 This blessedly flat road follows the Río Valgrande towards San Miguel at last.

-Come to the main square in town, marked by the church.
+Next, you come to the main square in town, marked by the church.

 Across from the church are wonderful shady trees with benches, right beside the river, where we sat for our picnic lunch.
 There is a fountain here to fill your water bottles.
 There are no bars in San Miguel.

-While I am only describing the first half of our day three on the Camino del Salvador, all in all I can say that while I was tired throughout the day, I did not complain too much.
+While I am only describing the first half of our day three on the Camino del Salvador, all-in-all I can say that while I was tired throughout the day, I did not complain too much.
 I was worried about my left knee, with good reason.

 I am not sure why we didn't stop halfway in Pajares.
 I thought perhaps the long lunch break in San Miguel would revive me, I suppose.
 And it did!
 But not for long enough as I was to find out.